intentframe/intentframe/README.md

 IntentFrame is a third option.

-**The agent neither gets hands nor directly takes actions.** It gets a slot under a door.
+**The agent neither gets hands nor takes actions directly.** It gets a slot under a door.

 It can think all it wants — plan, reason, retry, work through a multi-step task on its own — but anything that would touch your machine, your files, your credentials, or your money has to be written down on a slip of paper, slid under the door, and validated by something that doesn't share its mind.